segobrivet/DECT_clustering/README.md

 This project is developed in Matlab.
 A remote GPU machine is recommanded for heavy computations.

+Pseudo-codes are also provided in `pseudo_codes.pdf`, referring to our paper: "Spectral image clustering on dual-energy CT scans using functional regression mixtures" (link of our TechRXiv to come).

 ### Data
 DECT are 4D data: a 3D body volume over a range of X-ray energy levels.
 *Data are not sharable, so data folders in this repo are empty and need to be filled on local machines.*